 You may register for your courses using available self-registration tools or by working with the Office of Student Support.
-While you should register for courses well in advance, you may make changes to your registration without academic penalty through the seventh day of the term.
+While you should register for courses well in advance, you may make changes to your registration without penalty through the seventh day of the term.
 This is the add/drop period, after which course withdrawals will result in penalties.
-If you are enrolled in an ExcelTrack 10-week option, you may add courses to the current term until the end of the sixth week of the term.
-If you are enrolled in an ExcelTrack 6-week option, you may add courses to the current term until the end of the fifth week of the term.
+ExcelTrack students may add competency modules through the last day to withdraw.

-Course withdrawals are not permitted in the final 28 days of a term (21 days in 6-week terms, 14 days in terms of 5 weeks or fewer in duration), except under the terms of the military service provision or Leave of Absence Policy.
-If you are enrolled in an ExcelTrack program, withdrawals are only permitted during the add/drop period.
+The last day to withdraw is the day prior to the final 28 days of a term (21 days in 6-week terms) when course withdrawals are not permitted, except under the terms of the military service provision or Leave of Absence Policy.
 Withdrawing from all courses in a term results in being withdrawn from the University.

 Registration changes are subject to course availability.
 Registration changes at any point in the term can affect your financial aid eligibility and the time required to complete your degree.
 You should determine such impact before making any changes.

 Registering for more than 18 credits per term requires approval from the Dean.
 A credit overload may result in changes to tuition charges and financial aid awards.
 Certain programs have specific policies governing student course loads; refer to the individual school sections for more information.

 Military Service Provision